beer-garden/beer-garden/AUTH.md

 There are also a limited number of special permissions that do not map to a typical entity or operation.
 These currently include:

-- `event:forward` - This permission is required for garden to garden communications.
-When tasking a remote garden, the user that the local garden connects to the remote garden as would need to have this permission on the remote garden if authorization is also enabled on the remote garden. **NOTE:**
+- `event:forward` - This permission is required for garden-to-garden
-  Regular users should not have this permission, as it allows for creation of requests against any garden or system.
+  communications.
+If your authorization is enabled on your remote gardens, this permission must be assigned to the user account that your local garden uses to communicate with those remote gardens. **NOTE:** Regular users should not have this permission, as it allows for the creation of requests against any garden or system.

 ## Authentication Basics